 Rules for Landlords and Property Managers when Evicting a Tenant

-As mentioned, there are different types of eviction notices, and each eviction letter must comport with the laws that apply to the situation.
+There are different types of eviction notices, and each eviction letter must comport with the laws that apply to the situation.
 These laws change from state to state, and even city to city within a state.
 If you are in the process of evicting a tenant, be sure to follow these laws carefully.

 Eviction Notice for Cause